Lin-Sinorodin/Encrypted-Socket/README.md

 ## Summary

-Encrypted socket implemented in the Linux kernel.
+Encrypted socket implemented in the Linux kernel:
+* The encryption process is done internally by the (modified) linux kernel
+* The user can just use the normal socket syscalls (with a slight modification detailed below)
+* This repo provides detailed setup instructions, POC scripts, and implementation details

 ## Environment